akjajay9315/Ogmen-Robotics-Task-Scheduler/README.md

 Ran Alembic migrations to create tables in the database.

+Used PostgreSQL and DBeaver for local database testing.

 Started the backend on http://localhost:8000 and frontend on http://localhost:5500/tasks.html.

 Tested API endpoints and ensured proper functionality of task scheduling, execution, and logging.